Being Mortal: Description

 Being Mortal is a meditation on how people can better live with age-related frailty, serious illness, and approaching death.
 Gawande calls for a change in the way that medical professionals treat patients approaching their ends.
 He recommends that instead of focusing on survival, practitioners should work to improve quality of life and enable well-being.
 Gawande shares personal stories of his patients' and his own relatives' experiences, the realities of old age which involve broken hips and dementia, overwhelmed families and expensive geriatric care, and loneliness and loss of independence.

 In the beginning of the book he explores different models of senior living, including concepts such as poorhouses, multi-generational households and nursing homes.
 Gawande explores personal stories as well as accounts from geriatric doctors such as Keren Brown Wilson, an originator of the assisted living concept.
 He ruminates on stories of people dealing with age-related frailty, serious illness and death, and his own confrontation with mortality.
 Gawande emphasizes the notion that people nearing death should be given the opportunity to live a meaningful life and still have a purpose.

 In the latter part of the book, Gawande shifts to end-of-life medical care and mentions practices such as euthanasia and physician-assisted suicide.
 He postulates that hospice is the most humane model of care.

 The book includes two of Gawande's New Yorker essays, which make up two of the book's eight chapters: "Things Fall Apart" and "Letting Go".

-Awards
+Reception

 Being Mortal won British Medical Association Council Chair's Choice, the overall prize, at the BMA Medical Book Awards, and the National MS Society Books for a Better Life Award Winner.
 Other recognitions include, Samuel Johnson Prize for Non-Fiction Nominee for Longlist (2014), Royal Society of Biology General Book Prize (2015), Oprah.com Best Books of the Year, Los Angeles Times Holiday Books Guide, BuzzFeed Best Books of the Year, Shelf Awareness Best Books of the Year, Apple iBooks Best of the Year, L.A.
-Times Book Prize – Finalist, NPR Best Book of the Year, Indies Choice Book Awards Winner, Milwaukee Journal Sentinel Guide to the 100 Best Books of the Year, Barnes & Noble Discover Great New Writers, Audie Award Finalist, Amazon's Best Books of the Year, Barnes and Noble Best New Books of the Year, and The Economist Magazine Books of the Year.
+Times Book Prize – Finalist, NPR Best Book of the Year, Indies Choice Book Awards winner, Milwaukee Journal Sentinel Guide to the 100 Best Books of the Year, Barnes & Noble Discover Great New Writers Award, Audie Award finalist, Amazon's Best Books of the Year, Barnes and Noble Best New Books of the Year, and The Economist Books of the Year.